Filling Knot Holes With Polyurethane

 For its ease of use and more friendly product to work with, water-based polyurethane is the more popular choice generally and will work well as a homemade filler medium mixture with sawdust to fill those small holes and scratches on the wood surface.

-Varathane Scratch Repair Polyurethane pens can be a good choice for their ease of use.
-In fact, it is made specifically for that purpose.
-Small scratches and scuffs on wood, even flooring, are fair game for this product, and it serves that purpose well.
+Small scratches and scuffs on wood, even flooring, are fair game for this product and serve that purpose well.
 It’s extremely durable and won’t crack, and will fill them with a clear, hard finish that will match the surrounding sheen.

-Polyurethane To Fill Knot Holes?
+Using Polyurethane To Fill Cracks And Knot Holes

 Polyurethane To Fill Holes